Skip to main content

 Frequently asked questions

-About 40% of people say the holidays are stressful and nearly 90% say something always causes them stress during the holidays.
+About 40% of people say the holidays are stressful.
+And nearly 90% say something always causes them stress during the holidays.
 The biggest stressor is spending too much money or not having enough money to spend, followed by finding the right gifts.
 Many people also find that they have too much to do during the holiday season.

 With all the family gatherings and socializing, people tend to eat more food and drink more alcohol than usual during the holidays.
-One survey found that most people have trouble eating healthy, exercising regularly, and getting enough sleep during the holiday season.
-Try not to worry too much though, as you can get back on track after the holidays.
+One survey found that most people have trouble during the holiday season with:

 For people who have experienced trauma, the holidays can be a challenging time.
 The holidays can trigger people in different ways.
 For some, it can remind them of stressful or abusive events that occurred during the holidays.
 It can force people to be with relatives who have mistreated them or to face unhealthy family dynamics.
 For others, it can trigger feelings of loneliness or sadness.